MFA in Design for Responsible Innovation (DRI)

 Core Courses

-The Ethics of a Designer in a Global Economy (EDGE) studio presents complex ethical problems in design practice.
-Individual sections address either social or environmental issues.
+Ethics of a Designer in a Global Economy (EDGE) studio presents complex problems of ethics within the graphic design practice.
+Individual sections address social and environmental issues.

-You’ll also choose Studio Electives and Electives from the School of Art & Design, the College of Fine & Applied Arts, and diverse programs throughout the campus.
+(You’ll choose Studio Electives and Electives from the School of Art & Design, the College of Fine & Applied Arts, and diverse programs throughout the campus.)

 View Course Descriptions and Class Schedule on the Course Explorer.